 Date-Night Nail Art That Puts Classic Red Manicures To Shame

 Believe it or not, your nails say a lot about you—and since they’re one of the first things people notice, your manicure should accurately represent who you are.
 We’ve teamed up with cruelty-free nail polish brand Maxus on five nail-art looks perfect for the most romantic day of the year.
-Click through for fun, creative ideas to play up your unique personality this Valentine’s Day—all of these are good enough to land you a second date.
+Click through for fun, creative ideas like negative space manicures and fun shapes to play up your unique personality this Valentine’s Day—all of these are good enough to land you a second date.
 Sure, we love a classic red, but sometimes you need a little something to stand out from the crowd.

 Trapped In A Box

 If your go-to shade is a pale pink or subtle nude, try adding a graphic focal point to the center of each nail.
 As always, start with a base coat, then follow with two coats of your favorite neutral polish and let them dry completely.
 Use a striping brush and red polish to draw a square in the center of every nail, then fill it in.
 Adhering with a drop of your base coat, carefully place a gold stud in the center of every square.
 Finish with a layer of topcoat.

 To The Moon And Back